4us9/cmpt145-finals/README.md

-# cmpt145-finals
+# prep-finalsCS145
-practice for cmpt145 finals with the purpose of syncing between devices
+practice for April2024 CS finals with the purpose of syncing between devices